 Of course, biological realities are what they are, and there does exist such a biological condition called “intersex” in which a person’s sexual parts fall somewhere on a spectrum between male and female, and it’s foolish to try to deny that reality.
 But that’s biological reality – what we’ve come to think of as “sex”.
 Psychological perception – what we’ve come to think of as “gender” – is another matter.
 Society is not obligated to respect anyone’s particular self-defined gender when accepting such definitions opens the door to all sorts of gender-related craziness that, judging by the restroom debates, Western civilization is neither equipped nor particularly inclined to accommodate.
 This is supposed to be a world of men and women only – that anything biologically “in the middle” ever occurs is a sign we live in a tragically imperfect world, not an indication of heretofore unknown “complexity” that needs to be extended to the psychological realm, too.

-After that come the real “power sections” of the Amendment: Although no restriction is placed on categories of sex (because, like I said, “intersex” is a real biological category, and medical professionals may need to know it), this Amendment restricts a person to a gender identity of “male” or “female” only – no in-betweens, no Baskin Robbins 31 genders like a New York poster once showed.
+Sections 1 and 2, however, are the real “power sections” of the Amendment: Although no restriction is placed on categories of sex (because, like I said, “intersex” is a real biological category, and medical professionals may need to know it), this Amendment restricts a person to a gender identity of “male” or “female” only – no in-betweens, no Baskin Robbins 31 genders like a New York poster once showed.
 As far as gender identity is concerned, you can be male, or you can be female, but that’s it.
 And the government will have power to penalize you if you do not declare one way or the other.
 Moreover, this declaration cannot be changed by personal fiat, but only through a legal process supported by a medical opinion – i.e., you can’t decide to be male in the morning but female in the evening, at least as a matter of law.